EPCompSci/ios-portfolio-Underdoneboar4/README.md

 2018-2019 Portfolio for Blake Branvold

 ### About Me (Not an App)
-My name is Blake Branvold, and this is my portfolio of everything I made in my 2018-19 iOS class at Eden Prairie High School.
+My name is Blake Branvold, and this is my portfolio of everything I made in my 2018-2019 iOS class at Eden Prairie High School.
+You can download everything at once by downloading this portfolio, or you can view my projects individually by going to the links located below.
+Thank you for taking the time out of your day to read this.

 ### About Blake Branvold
 [About Blake Branvold](https://github.com/Underdoneboar4/About-Blake-Branvold)